Bye For Now

 Interestingly Dougie had a natural talent for tinkering with electronics.
 I remember I had an alarm clock radio that broke and I gave it to him to tinker with.
 He took it all apart and laid the parts out on a TV tray.
 I assumed that he’d never get it back together again.
 Within two or three weeks he put it back together and it worked!
 I was amazed.
 This was back when he was in his mid 20’s.

-Besides working part-time for several years in Burien, Dougie enjoyed going to some local activities specially designed for the disabled.
-His favorites activities were going to a Thursday morning art class, and Friday nights to “The Club” to hang out with his friends.
+Besides working part-time for several years, Dougie enjoyed going to local activities especially designed for the disabled.
+His favorite activities were the Thursday morning art class, and the Friday night “Club” to hang out with his friends.

-Shortly after that he developed another a wound on the bottom of his right foot which was not as bad as the other wound but kept him home most of the time.
+Shortly after that he developed another wound on the bottom of his right foot which was not as bad as the other wound but kept him home most of the time.

-He often talked about how much he wished he could go back to his art class and “The Club” but because of his foot issues he never got to go to back.
+He often talked about how much he wished he could go back to his art class and the “Club” but because of his foot issues he never got to go back.
 His daily routine evolved to primarily staying home and watching his favorite TV shows.

-His favorite cartoons were Popeye, Mighty Mouse, Tom and Jerry, and Scooby Doo.
-His favorite game shows were Let’s Make a Deal, The Match Game, and of course, The Price is Right!
-His favorite TV shows were old re-runs like Bewitched, The Love Boat, Emergency, The Time Tunnel, The Partridge Family, The Wild, Wild West, Power Rangers, and Star-trek.
+His favorite cartoons were PopeyeMighty MouseTom and Jerry, and Scooby Doo.
+His favorite game shows were Let’s Make a DealThe Match Game, and of course, The Price is Right.
+His favorite TV shows included old re-runs like BewitchedThe Love BoatEmergencyThe Time Tunnel, The Partridge FamilyThe Wild, Wild WestPower Rangers, and Star Trek.
 He was so proud of his “Star Trek Enterprise” model he had in his room.
-He also liked The Andy Griffith Show, and was also proud of his light up “Mayberry Village.”
+He also liked The Andy Griffith Show, and was a proud owner of a light-up “Mayberry Village.”
 It included Andy, Opie, Aunt Bee, Barney, Gomer, Andy’s home, and the gas station.
 He liked it so much he kept several photos of his “Mayberry Village” on his phone.
 Toward the end of his life he added Young Sheldon and Night Court to his viewing schedule.
-His chief complaint was that the H & I (Heros and Icons) TV channel was no longer available in his viewing area which prevented him from watching all the super hero shows.
+His chief complaint was that the H&I (Heroes and Icons) TV channel was no longer available in his viewing area which prevented him from watching his favorite super hero show, Superman.

 Dougie loved Debbie’s dogs, Bella and Honey.
 They kept him company and made him laugh.
 Honey liked to sit in his favorite chair whenever he got up.
 Bella liked to sit on his bed when he was not in it.
 He’d give them treats in order to get them to move!

-I will miss our almost daily phone calls.
-He would talk about his TV shows, his meals, how he was feeling, the dogs, things he remembered from the past, or really about anything he wanted to talk about.
+I miss our almost daily phone calls.
+We would talk about his TV shows, his meals, how he was feeling, the dogs, things he remembered from the past, or really about anything he wanted to talk about.
 Sometimes we would talk about God.
 Dougie knew that God was in control and that He knew the future.
 We prayed and talked about trusting God.
 We also talked about death and how God knew when our time would be to pass away.
-My prayers for him, in addition to his physical needs, were for God to protect him and to continually renew his child-like faith in Him.
-Sometimes I would sing songs to him like, “Jesus Loves Me” and he would sing along.
+My prayers for him, in addition to his physical needs, were for God to protect him and to continually renew his childlike faith in Him.
+Sometimes I would sing songs to him like, “Jesus Loves Me,” and he would sing along.
 I would end each call by telling him to call me back tomorrow and by telling him, “I love you.”
 He always called me back and he always told me, “I love you too.”

 Ron, Joyce, Dougie, me, and Dennis in